appleseedlab/de-anonymizer/README.md

 You need:

 1. A CSV file with the people you wish to de-anonymize.
-This file should have the following columns: `partial name, partial address, city, state`
+This file should have the following columns: `partialName,partialAddress,City,State`

 	```

-	joseph,720 Gree,Wilmington,DE
+	josep,720 Gree,Wilmington,DE
 	ron,700 Ad,Tallahassee,FL

 	```